vanessadenardin/foodconnection/README.md

 - *Easily readable* - use fonts that allow visitors to read the content more easily.

-- *Mobile responsiveness* - as more and more users access the Internet through their mobile devices, a website needs to show screens of all sizes and functionality working properly.
+- *Mobile responsiveness* - as more and more users access the Internet through their mobile devices, a website needs to show screens of all sizes and functionality working properly. - THIS IS A WORK IN PROGRESS AND THE HARDEST THING FOR FUNCTIONALITY THAT WE HAD TO FACE AFTER THE LOGIC

 - *Contrast colors scheme* - considering the right contrast between background and site content makes the content easier to read, which positively contributes to the user experience.